WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

    /* Style for the input element */ input[type="text"] {
-    border: 2px solid yellow; /* Set the border color to yellow */
+    border: 5px solid black; /* Set the border thickness to 5px and color to black */
+    background-color: yellow; /* Set the inside (background) color to yellow */
     padding: 5px; /* Add some padding for better appearance */ }
 </style>

-<p>Please <strong>submit the form below with your Attendee or pod ID</strong> and hit <strong>Save</strong>.
-All configuration entries in the lab guide will be renamed to include your pod ID.</p>

 <form id="attendee-form">
   <label for="attendee">Attendee ID:</label>